pfmc-assessments/indexwc/README.md

 and non-linear relationships.

 ## Running
-Indices for a large set of species/survey combinations can be run by sourcing the `data-raw/configuration.R` file.
-The package is currently not set up to run a single index or an index for a single species, but you can modify `data-raw/configurations.R` to filter a subset of the rows in `data-raw/configuration.csv` using a command like
-`configuration <- configuration |> dplyr::filter(species == "yellowtail rockfish")`.
+Indices for a large set of species/survey combinations can be run using the `configuration` data object which is loaded with the package.
+The configuration file contains setting for a large number of species and surveys with multiple error distribution or model covariates with a `used` column that indicates which configuration was used for the most recent stock assessment for a species.
+To understand how to run an index for a particular species, please see the Articles on the package [webpage](https://pfmc-assessments.github.io/indexwc/index.html).
+Additionally, there is an [example script](https://github.com/pfmc-assessments/indexwc_runs/blob/main/code/general_run_example.R) available that shows how to run indices for all species and surveys included in the configuration file.

+## U.S. West Coast Groundfish Assessments
+This package is used to run indices for U.S. West Coast Groundfish species for stock assessments.
+The script used to run indices for species assessed in 2025 is available [here](https://github.com/pfmc-assessments/indexwc_runs/blob/main/code/2025_assessments.R).

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->